Without semesters or terms, how is Federal Student Aid (FSA) awarded?By : Kim Murphy | May 7, 2018

 At most traditional schools, courses begin and end within a set period of time.
 These programs are either standard term or nonstandard term.

 At University of Phoenix, students have the flexibility to enroll continuously throughout the year, starting and stopping courses according to each individual’s schedule, not an academic calendar.
 Courses do not begin and end within a set period of time and can overlap terms.
 For this reason, University of Phoenix is considered a nonterm school.

 Every eligible program of study has a defined academic year so eligibility for FSA can be determined.
 The timing and amount of your FSA award are based on your academic year and payment periods.

 Each academic year is generally divided into two payment periods.
 The first is the period in which you successfully complete half the credit hours and weeks of instructional time in the academic year.
 The second is the period in which you successfully complete the remaining credit hours and weeks of instructional time in the academic year.
 Successful completion means finishing the course with at least the minimum grade required to obtain credit.

 At a nonterm school like University of Phoenix, the next payment period cannot begin until you successfully complete the previous one.
 This means no more FSA funds can be disbursed until a new payment period begins, and no new payment period can begin until you successfully complete the necessary credit hours and weeks of instructional time from the prior payment period.

 If you don’t have a full academic year left in your program of study, the academic year will consist of only the remaining credits.
 If there are 12 or fewer credits remaining in your program, the academic year will consist of a single payment period with two disbursements.
 If there are more than 12 credits remaining in your program, the academic year will be divided into two payment periods, as explained above.
-The FSA award is then prorated based on those remaining credits.
+FSA awards for undergraduate students are then prorated based on those remaining credits.
 Awards for graduate students are not prorated, but are subject to Cost of Attendance limits.